Baskar0106/assignment2-bobbala/README.md

 | Fries | Mooyah | $2.49 |
 | shakes | Mooyah | $4.19 |
 | Drinks | Mooyah | $2.50 |

+---

+# Pithy Quotes

+> If hard work is the key to success, most people would rather pick the lock. — *Claude McDonald*

+> Delegate your work.
+Stop spending dollar time on penny jobs. — *Mary Kay Ash*